brianlam38/AWS-Certified-Security-Specialty/Chapter 2 - IAM, S3 and Security Policies.md

 }
 ```

-## Using SSL Certificates using CloudFront
+### Using SSL Certificates using CloudFront

-DEFAULT SSL CERTIFICATE: If you have happy for users to access your content using *.cloudfront.net domain name.
+DEFAULT SSL CERTIFICATE: If you are happy for users to access your content using *.cloudfront.net domain name.

 CUSTOM SSL CERTIFICATE: If you want to use a domain name that you own example.com.

 You must store your custom SSL Certificate using: